MegaTlash/RND-Curoisty/README.md

-# RND- Curiosity testing with other models
+# RND- Curiosity testing with other models (Undergrad Thesis)